josiahandrew12/MovieRecommendation/README.md

 Scikit-learn machine learning library for the Python programming.

-IMDB 5000 movie dataset to extracted certain title.
+IMDB 5000 movie dataset to extract certain title.